Azure-Samples/azure-search-java-samples/search-java-getting-started/README.md

 description: "Demonstrates fundamental Azure Search operations in a Java console app.
 Includes error handling and supports the Rooms complex collection in the Hotels demo data set."
 products:
 - azure
-- azure-search
+- cognitive-search
 urlFragment: search-java-getting-started
 ---

-# Get started with Azure Search using Java
+# Get started with Azure Cognitive Search using Java

 ![Flask sample MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)

-This is a sample of how to interact with Azure Search using Java.
-Not only does it execute most of the common API requests against Azure Search, but it also implements some of the best practices such as handling retries, etc.
+This is a sample of how to interact with Azure Cognitive Search using Java.
+Not only does it execute most of the common API requests against the search service, but it also implements some of the best practices such as handling retries, etc.

 ## Contents